sssgrowth/ATT_SPECIES/README.md

 ## SpeciesExplorer ([Project Tutorial](https://sssgrowth.github.io/SPECIESEXPLORER/))

-#### As long as this paper is accepted, this toolkit can be downloaded.
-SpeciesExplorer is a toolkit designed for species resarch in the biomedical area.
+This project contains the experimental datasets.
 This is a preview version of the tutorial.
 The detailed descriptions are still in the making.

 ### Contents